 Stock market today: Asian shares fall as strong US data dash hopes for an end to rate hikes

-BANGKOK (AP) — Asian shares slipped Friday after another decline on Wall Street, where hopes for an end to interest rate hikes were again dashed by strong jobs data.
+BANGKOK (AP) — Asian shares slipped Friday after another decline on Wall Street, where hopes for an end to interest rate hikes were again shaken by strong jobs data.

 U.S. futures fell and oil prices were higher.